"Building community to end childhood homelessness in Juneau."

 Visit Family Promise National to learn more about our organization at:

 FPJ doesn't work without amazing volunteers like you.
-Please take a few minutes to fill out our VOLUNTEER FORM AND take our VIRTUAL VOLUNTEER TRAINING.
+Please take a few minutes to fill out our VOLUNTEER FORM and do our ONLINE VOLUNTEER TRAINING.

 For the most up-to-date information, please see our Facebook page for current updates.